fstark/icl-1501/System_Programmers_Manual.md

 Program elements, such as instructions or constants, may be referenced in an instruction by specifying the absolute address of the element.
 The form for this type of reference is Pnn, LLL.
-Pnn specifies the page in 2 digit decimal notation from 00 to 63 andLLL specifies the location within the page in 3 digit decimal notation from 000 to 255.
+Pnn specifies the page in 2 digit decimal notation from 00 to 63 and LLL specifies the location within the page in 3 digit decimal notation from 000 to 255.

 It is often more convenient to refer to program elements symbolically.